-The existence of counterfeit/falsified healthcare products is a significant concern as it can result in the presence of ineffective and potentially dangerous products in the marketplace.
-Moreover, it can undermine confidence in product safety and effectiveness while putting patients' health and lives at serious risk.
+Counterfeiting/falsification of healthcare products is a serious and growing concern because it causes ineffective and potentially dangerous products to enter the marketplace.
+Moreover, it can undermine confidence in product safety and effectiveness while putting patients' health and lives at risk.

 There is abundant evidence of essential medicines, including life-saving medicines, being counterfeited/falsified globally.
-Distribution of medicines through questionable entities posing as legitimate online pharmacies as well as through social media platforms continues to be a significant problem.
+In addition, distribution of medicines through questionable entities posing as legitimate online pharmacies continues to be a serious problem, while spread of the corona virus disease (COVID-19) has further increased the demand for online pharmacies.

-A review of internet drug outlets in the US revealed that well over 90 percent of these so-called pharmacies do not follow basic patient safety and pharmacy practice standards.
-Instances of illicit medicine sales through social media by unauthorized/unlicensed parties are also increasing rapidly.
+A review of internet drug outlets in the US revealed that 94.8 percent of these so-called pharmacies do not follow basic patient safety and pharmacy practice standards.
+Instances of illicit medicine sales through social media by unauthorized/unlicensed parties are also increasing very rapidly.

-With the increase in internet connectivity, questionable entities trafficking in counterfeit/falsified medicines have gained increased access to the global marketplace.
+With the increase in internet connectivity, questionable entities trafficking in counterfeit/falsified medicines have gained access to the global marketplace.
 Although this issue impacts all countries, countries where there are weak or non-existent regulatory systems bear the greatest risk of counterfeit/falsified medicines.
-It has been observed that 1 in 10 medical products in the supply chain of low-and middle-income countries was counterfeit/falsified according to the research by WHO.
+It was observed that 1 in 10 medical products in the supply chain of low-and middle-income countries was counterfeit/falsified according to the research by WHO.